MicroLua/MicroLua/docs/core.md

   Return a pointer to the buffer, its size, and a `MLuaBufferVt*`. `ptr` and `vtable` are light userdata, and `size` is an unsigned integer.
 If `size` is missing or nil, the buffer is considered infinite, which disables bounds checks.
-If `vtable` is missing or nil, then `ptr` points at a contiguous block of memory.
+If `vtable` is missing or nil, the buffer is raw and `ptr` points at a contiguous block of memory.

 ## Read-only tables